Boho Steer Skull Craft

 Faux Boho Steer Skull

 Here at Ruffles and Rain Boots, it is no secret that we love the farmhouse and boho home decor style.
-We have used the gentle colored pallets and minimalistic look to decorate with for years.
+We have used the gentle colored pallets and minimalistic look to decorate a natural, neutral palette with pops of color.

 If you need time to gather your supplies for this craft, bookmark this page to make it easy when you are ready to make this pretty faux cow skull.